 The big new thing in this version is the support for Accelerated Domains.
 The Servebolt Optimizer plugin makes implementing Accelerated Domains dead simple, and the plugin also makes sure that Accelerated Domains runs smoothly with WooCommerce.

-The plugin now automatically purge pages, posts and other post types in WordPress when they are updated.
+The plugin now automatically purges pages, posts, and other post types in WordPress when they are updated.
 The Accelerated Domains features in the plugin do not require special configuration.

 WP Rocket Compatibility

-In this version we ship the first version of compatibility with the popular performance plugin WP Rocket.
-Servebolt Optimizer now makes sure that WP Rocket does not create cache files as this is should be done by either the Servebolt server itself, or Accelerated Domains.
+In this version, we ship the first version of compatibility with the popular performance plugin WP Rocket.
+Servebolt Optimizer now makes sure that WP Rocket does not create cache files, as this should be done by either the Servebolt server itself or Accelerated Domains.